Skip to main content

 @Override

-// Register a new handled for the freeze lifecycle event on the enchantment registry
+// Register a new handler for the freeze lifecycle event on the enchantment registry

 context.getLifecycleManager().registerEventHandler(RegistryEvents.ENCHANTMENT.freeze().newHandler(event -> {